Thanushree2298/greengrove/README.md

 👉 **BestSeller section with Carousel**: Visually appealing Hero section with a carousel showcasing key features and benefits.

-**Code Architecture with TypeScript**: Build a robust and scalable codebase using TypeScript, ensuring the maintainability and extensibility of GreenGrove's features and functionalities, as we grow towards a greener future.
+👉**Code Architecture with TypeScript**: Build a robust and scalable codebase using TypeScript, ensuring the maintainability and extensibility of GreenGrove's features and functionalities, as we grow towards a greener future.

 and many more, including code architecture and reusability .